isomerpages/mlaw-acd/_regulated-dealers/0-regulatory-regime.md

 **Do foreign dealers need to register?** <br><br>
 A foreign dealer carrying on a business of regulated dealing, or business as an intermediary for regulated dealing, in Singapore on a transitory basis is exempt from registration.
 Transitory basis means the foreign dealer carries on business in Singapore for not more than a total of 90 days in a year.

-Any person who acts or holds out to be a regulated dealer without being registered or exempted, may face criminal penalties of up to S$75,000 in fine and/or up to 3 years' imprisonment.
+Any person who acts or holds out to be a regulated dealer without being registered or exempted, may face criminal penalties of up to S$75,000 in fine and/or up to 3 years' imprisonment.<br>
 Learn more about [regime](/regulatory-regime/), [registration](/registration/) and [transaction-based requirements](/transaction-based-requirements/).

 #### <a id="Our Role in AML/CFT"></a> Our Role in AML/CFT